SERVIR-Amazonia/trinidad-and-tobago-training/intro-to-remote-sensing/high-res-data.md

 4. Calculate NDVI using Planet NICFI imagery.

 ## PlanetScope Imagery
-PlanetScope is a constellation of around 130 Dove satellites, Planet’s signature 10x10x30 centimeter lightweight satellite.
+PlanetScope is a constellation of around 130 Dove satellites, Planet’s signature 10 cm x 10 cm x 30 cm lightweight satellite.
 The immense number of satellites in this constellation allows for daily imaging of the entire Earth at approximately 3 meter spatial resolution.
 The table below summarizes the key differences between PlanetScope, Landsat 8, and Sentinel-2:

 | Satellite | Spatial Resolution | Temporal Resolution | Temporal Extent | Bands |
 | --------- | ------------------ | ------------------- | --------------- | ----- |